Cyber Security: Understanding the 5 Phases of Intrusion

 The attackers have succeeded.
-They compromised your network and your sensitive data is moved out.
+They compromised your network and moved out your sensitive data.
 The attackers can now leak this information and the ultimate goal of their mission is complete.

-Our Graylog engineers are always helping the community with using log management to detect anomalies and hardening their infrastructure.
-Check back next Tuesday for Part 2 where we will discuss the use of log management for network security using Graylog examples.
+Our Graylog engineers are always helping the community by using log management to detect anomalies and hardening their infrastructure.